AlexandreAbraham/frontiers2013/reviews.rst

 Once data is in matrix form, and with proper pre-treatments applied, it is in fact possible to send it to any machine learning framework.
-Scikit-learn benefits of the interactivity of Python and provides a lot of efficient estimators.
+Scikit-learn benefits of the interactivity of Python and provides a lot of efficient estimators, as you already suggested above.
 We highlighted this point in the manuscript.

 Other comments: cite previous Haxby studies
 -------------------------------------------